Shrimp Burgers

 • Vegetable oil: Used for sautéing the patties and getting them crispy and golden.

 • Tartar sauce: A tangy, creamy topping for the burgers.
+You can use store-bought or make homemade tartar sauce depending on your preference.

 • Bibb lettuce: A fresh, crisp topping to add crunch and balance the richness of the shrimp burgers.
+You can swap it out with type of lettuce you have on hand.

 • Jump to the printable recipe for precise measurements

-ground panko in food processor
+Ground panko in food processor.

+Step 2: Chop the Shrimp.
 Add one-third of the shrimp, the mayonnaise, salt, pepper, and cayenne to the now-empty food processor.
 Pulse about 8 times until the shrimp are finely chopped.
-Then, add the rest of the shrimp and pulse 4 times until coarsely chopped, scraping down the sides as needed.

-Heat the oil in a large nonstick skillet over medium heat until it’s shimmering.
-Cook the patties for 3 to 5 minutes per side, until they’re golden brown and reach 140°F. Transfer the shrimp burgers to a paper towel-lined plate to drain for about 30 seconds on each side.
+Step 8: Flip and Finish.
+Flip the patties over and cook another 3 to 5 minutes, until they’re golden brown and reach 140°F. Transfer the cooked shrimp burgers to a paper towel-lined plate to drain for about 30 seconds on each side.

 Shrimp burger on parchment paper.